Previous PostUnderstanding Revenue and Profit in Construction

 If you don’t have any direct job expenses for a month (like subcontractors, materials, or production workers) your total expenses left would be overhead.
 Overhead is made up of things like rent, office employees, insurance, trucks, and tools.

 A simplified approach to calculating your overhead would be to create a list of all of your overhead items for a year, then divide by 12.
 This would be your average monthly overhead expense.
 Averaging your overhead over time is important because some expenses like insurance usually aren’t billed every month.
 However, you also need to be aware of monthly changes or increases in your overhead over time so you’re aware of when your overhead is increasing.

 Don’t forget to add the cost of your non-production labor as part of your overhead (potentially even yourself if you’re a business owner).
 Anything that isn’t a cost of production can be marked as overhead.

 Understanding how your overhead relates to your general business health can be a complex calculation that changes over time.
+When you're building an estimate, it's important to note how much of each job needs to be put towards overhead.
 Once you add up your total overhead, you need to understand your production output to figure out your overhead percentage.

 Simply defined, production output is how much work you can complete and materials you can deliver in a certain period of time.
 If you have only one client and complete $25,000 of work in a month, your production output for that month was $25,000.